GusLovesMath/Stacked_Multi_Step_LSTM/README.md

 # Tesla Stock Forecasting Project

 **Please either view the Jupyter notebook in Jupyter Lab or download the Tesla_LSTM.html file to explore the project.
-Or visit my Kaggle [Tesla Stock Forecasting | Multi-Step Stacked LSTM](https://www.kaggle.com/code/guslovesmath/tesla-stock-forecasting-multi-step-stacked-lstm)**
+Or view the project on my Kaggle: [Tesla Stock Forecasting | Multi-Step Stacked LSTM](https://www.kaggle.com/code/guslovesmath/tesla-stock-forecasting-multi-step-stacked-lstm)**

 ## Overview